 The last 10 years have been among the most consequential in U.S. history in terms of tectonic shifts that transformed the American workforce.
 A decade ago, the country and the world were in the throes of an economic calamity the likes of which hadn’t been seen since the Great Depression.
 The Great Recession of 2008 infiltrated virtually every sector and, at least indirectly, every company and worker.
 The arrival of social media and the smartphone were impacting daily life across every aspect of the American experience, including the workplace.
-The internet was changing the way human beings bought and sold things and how money changed hands, all of which caused major changes in the nature of commerce and the employee/employer relationship.
+The internet was changing the way human beings bought and sold things and how money changed hands, all of which caused major changes in commerce and the employee/employer relationship.

 To dig deeper into how the workforce has changed in the last decade, Stacker explored a variety of sources and compiled 25 trends, technologies, demographic shifts, and other events that forever changed how Americans earn a living.